Meridian Wealth Management LLC Purchases 361 Shares of UnitedHealth Group Incorporated (NYSE:UNH)

-Meridian Wealth Management LLC lifted its position in shares of UnitedHealth Group Incorporated (NYSE:UNH) by 2.1% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 17,544 shares of the healthcare conglomerate’s stock after purchasing an additional 361 shares during the period.
-UnitedHealth Group accounts for approximately 0.9% of Meridian Wealth Management LLC’s investment portfolio, making the stock its 19th biggest holding.
-Meridian Wealth Management LLC’s holdings in UnitedHealth Group were worth $7,025,000 at the end of the most recent reporting period.
+Meridian Wealth Management LLC boosted its stake in shares of UnitedHealth Group Incorporated (NYSE:UNH) by 2.1% in the 2nd quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 17,544 shares of the healthcare conglomerate’s stock after purchasing an additional 361 shares during the period.
+UnitedHealth Group accounts for about 0.9% of Meridian Wealth Management LLC’s investment portfolio, making the stock its 19th biggest holding.
+Meridian Wealth Management LLC’s holdings in UnitedHealth Group were worth $7,025,000 as of its most recent filing with the SEC.

-Other hedge funds and other institutional investors have also recently made changes to their positions in the company.
-Capital International Investors increased its stake in UnitedHealth Group by 5.8% during the 1st quarter.
-Capital International Investors now owns 18,899,258 shares of the healthcare conglomerate’s stock worth $7,032,097,000 after acquiring an additional 1,040,094 shares during the period.
-Geode Capital Management LLC increased its stake in UnitedHealth Group by 1.9% during the 1st quarter.
-Geode Capital Management LLC now owns 14,431,038 shares of the healthcare conglomerate’s stock worth $5,354,103,000 after acquiring an additional 273,958 shares during the period.
-Royal Bank of Canada increased its stake in UnitedHealth Group by 3.3% during the 1st quarter.
-Royal Bank of Canada now owns 9,286,416 shares of the healthcare conglomerate’s stock worth $3,455,197,000 after acquiring an additional 292,492 shares during the period.
-Bank of New York Mellon Corp increased its stake in UnitedHealth Group by 4.1% during the 1st quarter.
-Bank of New York Mellon Corp now owns 9,224,802 shares of the healthcare conglomerate’s stock worth $3,432,273,000 after acquiring an additional 366,623 shares during the period.
-Finally, Sanders Capital LLC increased its stake in UnitedHealth Group by 0.7% during the 1st quarter.
-Sanders Capital LLC now owns 6,176,737 shares of the healthcare conglomerate’s stock worth $2,516,019,000 after acquiring an additional 43,700 shares during the period.
-Institutional investors own 86.16% of the company’s stock.
+A number of other hedge funds and other institutional investors also recently modified their holdings of UNH.
+Atlas Private Wealth Advisors boosted its position in UnitedHealth Group by 46.2% during the first quarter.
+Atlas Private Wealth Advisors now owns 95 shares of the healthcare conglomerate’s stock valued at $35,000 after purchasing an additional 30 shares during the last quarter.
+IronBridge Private Wealth LLC acquired a new position in UnitedHealth Group during the fourth quarter valued at approximately $37,000.
+Harbour Investments Inc. acquired a new position in UnitedHealth Group during the first quarter valued at approximately $41,000.
+Baron Silver Stevens Financial Advisors LLC acquired a new position in UnitedHealth Group during the fourth quarter valued at approximately $45,000.
+Finally, Bradley & Co.
+Private Wealth Management LLC acquired a new position in UnitedHealth Group during the first quarter valued at approximately $48,000.
+86.16% of the stock is owned by hedge funds and other institutional investors.

+A number of analysts have recently issued reports on the company.
+Morgan Stanley raised their price objective on UnitedHealth Group from $462.00 to $515.00 and gave the company an “overweight” rating in a research report on Friday, April 16th.
+Argus raised UnitedHealth Group from a “hold” rating to a “buy” rating and set a $450.00 price objective for the company in a research report on Wednesday, April 21st.
+Bank of America raised their price objective on UnitedHealth Group from $450.00 to $522.00 and gave the company a “buy” rating in a research report on Tuesday, June 1st.
+Raymond James raised their price objective on UnitedHealth Group from $435.00 to $515.00 and gave the company a “strong-buy” rating in a research report on Friday, July 16th.
+Finally, BMO Capital Markets increased their target price on UnitedHealth Group from $410.00 to $435.00 and gave the stock a “market perform” rating in a research note on Friday, April 16th.
+Three analysts have rated the stock with a hold rating, nineteen have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+The stock has an average rating of “Buy” and an average price target of $443.74.

+UnitedHealth Group (NYSE:UNH) last issued its quarterly earnings results on Wednesday, July 14th.
+The healthcare conglomerate reported $4.70 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $4.43 by $0.27.
+UnitedHealth Group had a return on equity of 22.15% and a net margin of 5.33%.
+The company had revenue of $71.32 billion for the quarter, compared to analyst estimates of $69.51 billion.
+During the same quarter last year, the company posted $7.12 EPS.
+The company’s revenue for the quarter was up 14.8% compared to the same quarter last year.
+As a group, equities analysts forecast that UnitedHealth Group Incorporated will post 18.71 EPS for the current year.

-The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, June 29th.
-Stockholders of record on Monday, June 21st were paid a $1.45 dividend.
-This represents a $5.80 dividend on an annualized basis and a dividend yield of 1.38%.
+The company also recently disclosed a quarterly dividend, which was paid on Tuesday, June 29th.
+Investors of record on Monday, June 21st were issued a dividend of $1.45 per share.
 This is an increase from UnitedHealth Group’s previous quarterly dividend of $1.25.
 The ex-dividend date of this dividend was Friday, June 18th.
-UnitedHealth Group’s payout ratio is currently 34.36%.
+This represents a $5.80 annualized dividend and a dividend yield of 1.38%.
+UnitedHealth Group’s dividend payout ratio (DPR) is 34.36%.

-Several brokerages have recently issued reports on UNH.
-Seaport Global Securities began coverage on UnitedHealth Group in a research note on Friday, July 9th.
-They issued a “buy” rating and a $450.00 price target on the stock.
-Deutsche Bank Aktiengesellschaft lifted their price target on UnitedHealth Group from $418.00 to $421.00 and gave the company a “buy” rating in a research note on Tuesday, July 13th.
-Truist Securities lifted their price target on UnitedHealth Group from $480.00 to $500.00 and gave the company a “buy” rating in a research note on Friday, July 16th.
-Credit Suisse Group lifted their price target on UnitedHealth Group from $430.00 to $462.00 and gave the company an “outperform” rating in a research note on Friday, July 16th.
-Finally, Wells Fargo & Company assumed coverage on UnitedHealth Group in a report on Monday, May 24th.
-They set an “overweight” rating and a $478.00 price objective on the stock.
-Three research analysts have rated the stock with a hold rating, nineteen have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-The company currently has a consensus rating of “Buy” and an average price target of $443.74.

-In other UnitedHealth Group news, Director Stephen J. Hemsley sold 60,000 shares of the business’s stock in a transaction that occurred on Friday, July 16th.
-The stock was sold at an average price of $420.62, for a total transaction of $25,237,200.00.
-Following the completion of the sale, the director now directly owns 941,560 shares of the company’s stock, valued at approximately $396,038,967.20.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, Director Richard T. Burke sold 2,000 shares of the business’s stock in a transaction that occurred on Thursday, June 10th.
-The stock was sold at an average price of $402.00, for a total value of $804,000.00.
-Following the sale, the director now directly owns 154,181 shares of the company’s stock, valued at $61,980,762.
+In other UnitedHealth Group news, Director Richard T. Burke sold 2,000 shares of UnitedHealth Group stock in a transaction dated Thursday, June 10th.
+The stock was sold at an average price of $402.00, for a total transaction of $804,000.00.
+Following the transaction, the director now directly owns 154,181 shares of the company’s stock, valued at approximately $61,980,762.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, Director Stephen J. Hemsley sold 60,000 shares of UnitedHealth Group stock in a transaction dated Friday, July 16th.
+The stock was sold at an average price of $420.62, for a total value of $25,237,200.00.
+Following the transaction, the director now directly owns 941,560 shares in the company, valued at $396,038,967.20.
 The disclosure for this sale can be found here.
-Insiders sold a total of 102,438 shares of company stock valued at $42,706,034 over the last ninety days.
-0.80% of the stock is currently owned by corporate insiders.
+In the last three months, insiders have sold 102,438 shares of company stock worth $42,706,034.
+0.80% of the stock is currently owned by company insiders.

 UnitedHealth Group Company Profile